ICT4LT logoContents Page:

 Additional module

 4.1 Computer Aided Assessment (CAA) and language learning This module, written by Terry Atkinson, is an additional module created after the core 15 modules were written.
-It discusses the pros and cons of different types of CAA, including a look at the Common European Framework of Reference for Languages (CEFR) and the detection of plagiarism
+It discusses the pros and cons of different types of CAA, including a look at the Common European Framework of Reference for Languages and the detection of plagiarism.

 Resource Centre